Turtlegim/Turtlegim/README.md

 - 👋 Hi, I’m @Turtlegim
-- 👀 I’m interested in game programming, backend, server
+- 👀 I’m interested in Backend developing
 - 🌱 I’m currently learning java, spring, unreal, c++
-- 📫 How to reach me turtlegim@gmail.com
+- 📫 How to reach me: turtlegim@gmail.com

 <!---
 Turtlegim/Turtlegim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.